Elvis Presley: Achievements

-Presley is one of the best-selling music artists in history, with estimated sales of over 500 million records worldwide.
+Presley is one of the best-selling music artists in history, with worldwide record sales estimated at 500 million.
 (Note: The estimates of Elvis Presley's record sales vary from 500 million to 1 billion records worldwide.)
 Presley's rankings for top ten and number-one hits vary depending on how the double-sided "Hound Dog/Don't Be Cruel" and "Don't/I Beg of You" singles, which precede the inception of Billboards unified Hot 100 chart, are analyzed.
 (Note: Whitburn follows actual Billboard history in considering the four songs on the "Don't Be Cruel/Hound Dog" and "Don't/I Beg of You" singles as distinct.
 He tallies each side of the former single as a number-one (Billboards sales chart had "Don't Be Cruel" at number one for five weeks, then "Hound Dog" for six) and reckons "I Beg of You" as a top ten, as it reached number eight on the old Top 100 chart.
 Billboard now considers both singles as unified items, ignoring the historical sales split of the former and its old Top 100 chart entirely.
 Whitburn thus analyzes the four songs as yielding three number ones and a total of four top tens.
 Billboard now states that they yielded just two number ones and a total of two top tens, voiding the separate chart appearances of "Hound Dog" and "I Beg of You".)
 According to Whitburn's analysis, Presley holds the record with 38, tying with Madonna; per Billboards current assessment, he ranks second with 36.
 Whitburn and Billboard concur that the Beatles hold the record for most number-one hits with 20, and that Mariah Carey is second with 19.
 Whitburn has Presley with 18: Billboard has him third with 17.
 According to Billboard, Presley has 79 cumulative weeks at number one: alone at 80, according to Whitburn and the Rock and Roll Hall of Fame, with only Mariah Carey having more with 91 weeks.
 He holds the records for most number-one singles on the UK chart with 21 and singles reaching the top ten with 76.